etesync/server/README.md

 ```

 At this stage you need to create accounts to be used with the EteSync apps.
 To do that, please go to:
-`www.your-etesync-install.com/admin` and create a new user to be used with the service.
+`www.your-etesync-install.com/admin` or use CLI `./manage.py createuser <username>` and create a new user to be used with the service.
 No need to set
 a password, as Etebase uses a zero-knowledge proof for authentication, so the user will just create
 a password when creating the account from the apps.